awsdocs/aws-directory-service-admin-guide/doc_source/addvalue.md

 # \(Optional\) Add a value to the new attribute<a name="addvalue"></a>

-Use this optional step when you have created a new attribute and want to add a new value to the attribute in your Microsoft AD directory\.
+Use this optional step when you have created a new attribute and want to add a new value to the attribute in your AWS Managed Microsoft AD directory\.

 **To add a value to an attribute**